Why Running from Discomfort Is Like Fleeing a Bear: Lessons on Resilience and Courage

 Like building muscle, you will start to feel stronger, experiencing the compounding effect of these tiny moments of awareness.

-You may discover greater empathy for the people in your life and begin to approach the world’s complexities more easily with open arms and a willing heart.
+You may discover greater empathy for the people in your life and approach the world’s complexities with ease — open arms and a willing heart.

-So, the next time you catch yourself avoiding an important task, conversation, or one of the many life stressors, I invite you to pause and reflect.
+The next time you catch yourself avoiding an important task, conversation, or one of the many life stressors, you pause and reflect.

-Don’t worry.
-You don’t have to linger too long.
+Oh, and don’t worry too much.
+You don’t have to linger for too long.

 I appreciate you taking the time to read my work.
 If you enjoyed this piece, share it with the people in your life who you think would enjoy it.
 Paid subscribers can share their takeaways and feedback in the comments.